lukechaplin/oagtask/plan.md

 - Go through plan to assess that accesbility was throughly considred: colours work for people with colour blindess/sigh difficulties, appropriate HTML tags for screen readers etc
 - Think about responsiveness and how the app would look on different screeen sizes/devices
 - Consider need for different language options

+#Why do I want to work at OAG